carterax/crowdship/docs/campaign/Campaign.md

 ## Modifiers

 ### onlyFactory
-> Ensures caller is only factory, works only if campaign is approved
+> Ensures caller is only factory

 #### Declaration
 ```solidity